Charcoal4768/YSR/README.md

 [![License: BUSL-1.1](https://img.shields.io/badge/License-BUSL--1.1-orange.svg)](./LICENSE)
 **Full-stack Flask platform for managing and showcasing cleaning products.**

-⭐ _If you like this project, please leave a star—it helps a lot!_
+⭐ _If you like this project, please leave a star; it helps a lot!_

 ---

 ## 🚀 Overview

-[YSR Shine Solutions](https://ysrshinesolutions.com/) appears as teh frist search result in google for "ysr shine" and "ysr shine solutions" with 0$ of advertisement budget.
+[YSR Shine Solutions](https://ysrshinesolutions.com/) appears as the frist search result in google for "ysr shine" and "ysr shine solutions" with 0$ of advertisement budget.

 YSR Shine Solutions is a product catalog and contact platform for a cleaning solutions business.
 It combines a secure admin dashboard with a smooth, SEO-friendly customer experience, including infinite scrolling product discovery.
 Responsive down to 50px viewport widths and has perfect core web vitals.